UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Beyond the basics, other critical home systems can be affected.
 If you have a basement with a sump pump, it will stop removing water during an outage, which can lead to flooding during a heavy storm.
 Additionally, gas stoves with electronic ignitions will not light automatically, though many can be lit carefully with a match.
 Always check your manufacturer’s manual for safety instructions before attempting this.

-Your Action Plan: What to Do When Power Goes Out
+Immediate Action Plan: What to Do When the Power Goes Out

 Illustration of a five-step power outage safety checklist and action plan.